auth-global/self-documenting-cryptography/design-documents/seguid.md

 The concept of a seguid suffered for a long time without having a name for it.
 At first, I focused the discussion around `seguid-v2-salt`, the global salt that I was originally calling the "global pseudorandom key".
 In the context of what I wanted to acheive, that was certainly the wrong starting point along multiple axes.

-Once I shifted my primary focus to seguids as the outputs of the protocol that produces them, I started using the term "SGUID", suggesting the pronouncation "ESS-gwid".
+Once I shifted my primary focus to seguids as the outputs of the function that produces them, I started using the term "SGUID", suggesting the pronouncation "ESS-gwid".
 I thought of it like a linguistic variation on "escrow", except with cephalopods instead of corvids.
 Then I realized that "seguid" can be translated from Spanish to English as the imperative "y'all follow", so I leaned into it.
 I decided to follow this uncannily appropriate cultural pun wherever it may lead.

 ## Acknowledgements